Dampening parameter distributional shifts under robust control and gain scheduling

 The underlying philosophy of our design framework, although shares similarities to other frameworks in the field, prioritizes the standard control-theoretic formulations and preserves their computational efficiency.
-On a different front, enforcing consistency with the learning data is fundamental to offline reinforcement learning algorithms \citep{agarwal2020optimistic}.
-However, these algorithms are generally complex \cite{fujimoto2021minimalist} and rely on stochastic-gradient-based optimization, hindering their adaptation to robust control design.
-The proposed robust data-conforming control design also shows strong similarities to the unfalsified control paradigm \citep{cabral2004unfalsified} in ensuring a degree of consistency with past data.
+On a different front, enforcing consistency with the learning data is fundamental to offline reinforcement learning algorithms \cite{agarwal2020optimistic}.
+However, these algorithms are generally complex \cite{fujimoto2021minimalist} and rely on stochastic-gradient-based optimization, hindering their adaptation to robust control design formulations.
+The proposed robust data-conforming control design also shows similarities to the unfalsified control paradigm \cite{cabral2004unfalsified} in ensuring a degree of consistency with past data.
 Contrasting with this approach, which models consistency through a membership test, our approach is built around consistency in distances between distributions, allowing for generalized and statistics-based formulations capable of handling stochastic dynamics.
 Moreover, our approach is compatible with modern optimal and robust control design techniques by augmenting their standard formulations with affine regularization terms and convex constraints.

-We summarize our contributions with the following: \begin{itemize} \item We explain how the application of robust control can itself invalidate robust control, by introducing parameter distributional shifts that weaken the quadratic stability condition required to achieve robustness in the first place. \item We adapt the data-conforming framework to the robust control and gain scheduling.
-To further illustrate the importance of our framework, we present numerical simulations of a simple yet telling example that shows how easy it is to invalidate the quadratic stability condition and result in poor robustness when standard robust control is used. \end{itemize}
+We summarize our contributions with the following: \begin{itemize} \item We explain how the application of robust control can itself invalidate robust control, by introducing parameter distributional shifts that weaken the quadratic stability condition required to achieve robustness in the first place. \item We adapt the data-conforming framework to the robust control and gain scheduling design concepts while preserving the computational efficiency and design practicality of these concepts. \item We present a simple yet telling example that shows how easy it is to invalidate the quadratic stability condition and result in poor robustness when standard robust control is used. \end{itemize}